Define the resources for your app

 you define.

-Each collection requires a unique name, specified as a key, containing only alphanumeric characters and hyphens.
+Each collection requires a unique name, specified as a key, containing only

 For more detail on implementing collections, see Search.